 Keffy R. M. Kehrli is a science fiction and fantasy writer currently living in Seattle.
 Although his degrees are in physics and linguistics, he spends most of his time in a basement performing molecular biology experiments for fun and profit.
 In 2008, he attended Clarion UCSD where he learned that, unfortunately, rattlesnakes don’t always rattle.
 His short fiction has appeared in publications such as Apex Magazine, Lightspeed, and Podcastle.

-Cassandra Khaw writes horror, press releases, video games, articles about video games, and tabletop RPGs.
+Cassandra Khaw writes horror, video games, tweets for money, articles about video games, and tabletop RPGs.
 These are not necessarily unrelated items.
 Her work can be found in professional short story magazines such as Clarkesworld, Fireside Fiction, Uncanny, and Shimmer.
-Cassandra’s first original novella, Hammers on Bone, came out in October 2016 from Tor.com.
-To her mild surprise, people seem to enjoy it.
-She occasionally spends time in a Muay Thai gym punching people and pads.
+Cassandra’s first paranormal rom-com Bearly a Lady releases this year.
+She hopes no one will be very startled by A Song for Quiet when it follows the month after.